Lafayette & New Iberia Bankruptcy Attorneys

 - End the creditor harassment — Annoying phone calls and threatening letters from creditors will no longer be a problem.
 The automatic stay prevents them from contacting you or taking any legal action against you to collect a debt.

-- Restructure your vehicle and other secured loans except for home mortgage loans.
+- Restructure your vehicle and other secured loans other than home mortgage loans.

 - Free yourself from constant stress.